usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- Flash memory is... [apparently](https://www.youtube.com/watch?v=lQmI5A27Iv8) (video) supposed to run at 40 degrees Celsius, and at 20 degrees, its write endurance is halved, according to [JEDEC](https://en.wikipedia.org/wiki/JEDEC) Solid State Technology Association.
+- A "regime" is a systematic way of doing things imposed onto you.
+It can also be understood as authoritarianism.
+- Excluding lunch hours, [OECD](https://en.wikipedia.org/wiki/Working_time) finds the average worker on the planet working 1763 hours every year, which is about...
+6.2 hours per day.
+- Those who value the longevity of their phones should [get a plastic screen protector](https://www.nytimes.com/2017/05/24/technology/personaltech/reality-check-what-does-and-doesnt-protect-your-smartphone.html).
+Everyone should get a case.
+Few should get extended warranty.
+- Flat Earth Society explains "other planets are round" by saying [the Earth is not a planet, we are the center of the universe, everything revolves around us](https://wiki.tfes.org/Flat_Earth_-_Frequently_Asked_Questions#What_evidence_do_you_have.3F), "but photos" with "we don't use photos as evidence", and "we literally went to space" with "it's a conspiracy that we went to space, and all the countries are lying to you simultaneously".
 - There is a job title called the [coin washer](https://www.sfgate.com/bayarea/article/Coin-washer-keeps-Westin-St-Francis-change-shiny-2518445.php).
 You wash coins.
 You make them shiny.
 - For some reason, Opera (bought by a Chinese company and went public shortly after that) decided that browsers don't make money, and they should focus their attention on [their predatory loan apps instead](https://www.androidpolice.com/2020/01/19/opera-predatory-loans/).
 - A [staff engineer](https://www.answers.com/Q/What_is_staff_engineer) is [more senior](https://huyenchip.com/2020/01/18/tech-workers-19k-compensation-details.html) (12 years) than senior engineer (9 years).
 A "senior staff engineer" also exists, but not sure how many years.